Tubbz-alt/pneumonia_classifier/README.md

 **Dataset**

 This data set is different than the one used in the CheXNet paper.
-Our data came from the work of Radiological Society of North America (RSNA®) & US National Institutes of Health, The Society of Thoracic Radiology.
+Our data came from Kaggle, but thanks to the work of Radiological Society of North America (RSNA®) & US National Institutes of Health, The Society of Thoracic Radiology.
 Which contained a total of 6503 images.

 **Training Set**:
 4707 images